wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 particularly as a component of xylem.
 A number of types of parenchyma can be recognised including:

-> **chlorenchyma**: parenchyma containing chloroplasts, found in leaves,
-> outsides of stems and rarely in certain specialized roots;
+- **chlorenchyma**: parenchyma containing chloroplasts, found in leaves, outsides of stems and rarely in certain specialized roots;

->
-> **storage parenchyma**: contains stored food reserves, most commonly
-> starch grains but other reserves also occur such as sucrose, inulin
-> etc.; may be found throughout the plant or concentrated in special
-> storage organs such as tubers, rhizomes, storage roots etc.;
+-  **storage parenchyma**: contains stored food reserves, most commonly starch grains but other reserves also occur such as sucrose, inulin etc.; may be found throughout the plant or concentrated in special storage organs such as tubers, rhizomes, storage roots etc.;

->
-> **aerenchyma**: parenchyma in which the cells have extended processes
-> so increasing the amount of intercellular air space in the tissue.
+- **aerenchyma**: parenchyma in which the cells have extended processes so increasing the amount of intercellular air space in the tissue.
-> Found in some leaves, e.g., *Ananas* (pineapple), *Canna*, some stems,
-> e.g., *Juncus*, and the roots of many plants from waterlogged
+ Found in some leaves, e.g., *Ananas* (pineapple), *Canna*, some stems, e.g., *Juncus*, and the roots of many plants from waterlogged habitats.
-> habitats.

-*COLLENCHYMA*
+###*COLLENCHYMA*

-Collenchyma is a living tissue composed of more or less elongated cells with thick, non-lignified primary walls (see Fig 2.1).
+Collenchyma is a living tissue composed of more or less elongated cells with thick, non-lignified primary walls (see Figures).
 It is the main supporting tissue in the leaves and stems of many dicotyledons, for example in the midrib and petiole of leaves and in strands in the outer cortex of stems (often forming ridges).
 Collenchyma is well adapted to